egb116/homebridge-plex-webhooks/README.md

 ![pms webhooks settings](images/pms_webhooks.png)

 In case your Homebridge server and PMS server is not on the same network, must probably you need to use NAT.

-## Questions, issues, feature requests

-Before you [raise a ticket](https://github.com/iharosi/homebridge-plex-webhooks/issues/new/choose), try to run Homebridge with the `--debug` option or set verbose logging for the plugin and look for the payload in console.
-Make sure your config is valid and your filtering rules are correct.
-For easier debugging, please provide your config.